5 Non-Negotiable Vegan Foods to Eat Every Day (if You Want to Live a Long, Healthy Life)

-Everybody loves to talk about the latest and greatest disease-preventing superfood — but how many have you actually made a part of your daily diet?
+Everybody loves to talk about the latest and greatest disease-preventing superfood — but have you actually made a part of your daily diet?

 As a cardiovascular nurse and nutrition consultant, I spend much of my time wading in the muck of preventable chronic diseases, and I’ve dedicated my life to understanding nutrition science and lifestyle medicine.